Worcester Polytechnic Institute: History

 Both Boynton and Washburn died before the opening of the college on November 11, 1868.
-On that day, Charles O. Thompson, the first president of the Institute stood before WPI's first two buildings named Boynton Hall and Washburn Shops in honor of their respective donors, with their distinctive towers that even then symbolized the institution's two educational objectives of theory and practice, and inaugurated the Worcester County Free Institute of Industrial Science.
+On that day, Charles O. Thompson, the first president of the Institute, inaugurated the Worcester County Free Institute of Industrial Science.
+WPI was led in its early years by Thompson.

-WPI was led in its early years by president and professor of chemistry Charles O. Thompson.
-Early graduates of WPI went on to become mechanical and civil engineers, as well as artisans, bankers, and enter other prominent occupations.
 WPI continuously expanded its campus and programs throughout the early twentieth century, eventually including graduate studies and a program in electrical engineering.
 During World War II, WPI offered defense engineering courses and was selected as one of the colleges to direct the V-12 Navy College Training Program.

 During this time, WPI suffered from the lack of a unified library system, well-maintained buildings, and national recognition.
 This changed under the leadership of president Harry P. Storke from 1962 to 1969.
 Building on growth under Arthur Bronwell's presidency, Storke brought significant change to the school in what would be known as the WPI Plan.
 The Plan called for the creation of three projects and drastically redesigned the curriculum to address how a student learns.
 The Storke administration also launched a capital campaign that resulted in the creation of the George C. Gordon Library, added residence halls, an auditorium, and a modern chemistry building.
 Furthermore, women were first allowed to enter WPI in February 1968.
-The WPI Plan is the guiding principle behind undergraduate education at the Institute today, and is arguably the most notable contribution WPI has made towards science and engineering education.
-In 2016, the National Academy of Engineering awarded their prestigious Bernard M. Gordon Prize for Innovation in Engineering and Technology Innovation to WPI, recognizing the institute's groundbreaking approach to engineering education.

-Today, WPI is primarily an undergraduate-focused institution, though expansion of graduate and research programs is a long-term goal.
-The WPI Bioengineering Institute is a significant contributor to Worcester's growing biotechnology industry.
-Significant research in other fields such as robotics, metallurgy, untethered health care, fuel cells, the learning sciences, applied mathematics and fire protection currently help to maintain WPI's position as an important, specialized research university.
+Through the six month period from July 2021 to January 2022, seven WPI undergraduate and graduate students lost their lives, making local and national news.
+Two of the deaths occurred prior to the school year.
+Five were confirmed or apparent suicides.
+Following the third death, which occurred in September 2021, WPI set up an emergency mental health task force, and requested an independent review by nearby Riverside Trauma Center.
+In 2022, following the task force's dissolution, WPI announced the creation of a new Center for Well-Being.

+In 2025, the university was classified as a "Research 1: Very High Research Spending and Doctorate Production" university.